BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 In this case, any symbol or character after the first `s` is recognised as the separator character.
 You can choose whichever feels most comfortable to use, but be careful not to use a symbol or character that also appears in the search term or replacement term.
 For example:

 - `sed 's Ac3 AC-3 ' small.gtf` uses space " " as separator
-- `sed 's1Ac31AC-31' small.gtf`  (deliberately confusing) also works, and uses "1" as separator
+- `sed 's1Ac31AC-31' small.gtf`  (**deliberately confusing**) also works, and uses "1" as separator to show that you can literally use anything.
 - `sed 's3Ac33AC-33' small.gtf`  *doesn't work*, because it's trying to use "3" as separator, but 3 also appears in the search and replacement terms.

 ## s command flags

 The fourth and last part of the s command contain zero or more flags that alter the default behaviour.

 A frequently used flag is "g", which means global replacement.
-By default, the s command will only perform substitution for the first matching instance:
+By default, the s command will only perform substitution for the *first matching instance*:

 - `sed 's\gene\GENE\' small.gtf`  will only alter the first instance of "gene" in each line, where as
 - `sed 's\gene\GENE\g' small.gtf` will alter all instances.